 Am I preparing to say that I’m a Greek god, because my mind created some boots?
 Or that said boots it created are a perfect Greek goddess?
 Of course not!
 But with the power that Wesco granted me, maybe, just maybe, I’m kinda close.
 (Or possibly even an actual god.
 We’ll see.
 Read on.)

-The West Coast Shoe Company has a storied history as a bootmaker for folks like loggers, train engineers, and motorcyclists, but for the past several years their emphasis has been to bring people’s boot ideas to life through their robust customization program.
+The West Coast Shoe Company has a storied history as a bootmaker for folks like loggers, welders, and motorcyclists, but for the past several years their emphasis has been to bring people’s boot ideas to life through their robust customization program.
 As sales manager Chris Warren explained in his conversation with Ben, Wesco provides their customers with a mind-boggling palette of options for creating a pair of boots or shoes from scratch.

 - Alden Indy 403C Review: A Three-Year Look at a Near-Perfect Boot